TORONTO, Oct. 4, 2013 /CNW/ - Brad Duguid, Minister of Training,

 post-secondary education partners today to celebrate the start of

-Construction officially begins on Humber College's Learning Resource Commons project
+construction on the Humber College Learning Resource Commons project.

 Highlights of the facility include: